ashakram05/python_for_AI/basic_python_programs/README.md

 ### 📂 List of Programs
 1. **Palindrome Checker** - Checks whether a number or string is a palindrome.
 2. **Reverse a Number** - Reverses the digits of a given number.
+3. **Factorial Calculator** - Computes the factorial of a given number.

 ---